Jasata/psud/README.md

  - Query measured current (`Measure:Current?` 16 + 2 characters)
  - Query state (`X` ? + 2 characters)

+*The 2 characters added in each command are the line terminator characters (`\r\n`).*

 The query commands alone are 94 characters plus the query lengths for power status and state queries, which can be assumed to be on overage at least 16 characters each.
 Total being 126 characters or more.
+(This equals around 144,5 ms).

+**Query Replies**

-This equals around 144,5 ms. Responses are string representations of voltages or states:
+Responses are string representations of settings, measured values or device states:

  - Response power status (`d` 1 + 2 characters)
  - Response voltage setting (`dd.dddd` 7 + 2 characters)